aijiang4/luxue/README.md

+1. Fork this repository
+2. Clone the repo
-Clone the forked repository from your terminal:

-git clone git@github.com:<github_username>/refly.git
+Clone the forked repository from your terminal: git clone git@github.com:<github_username>/refly.git

 3. Verify dependencies
 Refly requires the following dependencies to build:

 Docker
 Docker Compose
 Node.js v20.x (LTS)

 4. Installation
 Refly consists of multiple packages managed in a monorepo structure.
 The main components are: